jaredwray/keyv/README.md

 By default keys are persistent.
 You can set an expiry TTL in milliseconds.

-Returns `true`.
+Returns a promise which resolves to `true`.

 #### .get(key, [options])

-Returns the value.
+Returns a promise which resolves to the retrieved value.

 ##### options.raw